California is home to more national park units than anywhere else in the country, but what are the best national parks in California?

 The main trail within the park is a loop that can be crossed at three points.
 Choose a ½ hour, 1 hour, or 1 ½ hour hike.
 The boardwalks along the loop are stroller friendly.
 You can also extend your hikes in the area by connecting to trails in neighboring Mount Tamalpais State Park.

 Muir Beach is located three miles west of Muir Woods and is a great addition to your time in Muir Woods.
 This is not a swimming beach (that water is cold!) but it is beautiful.

 15. Redwood National Park

-Redwood National Parks operates in conjunction with several state parks including Del Norte Coast Redwoods State Park, Jedediah Smith Redwoods State Park, and Prairie Creek Redwoods State Park.
+Redwood National and State Parks operates in conjunction with several state parks including Del Norte Coast Redwoods State Park, Jedediah Smith Redwoods State Park, and Prairie Creek Redwoods State Park.
 All of these parks protect the tallest trees in the world.